Marxan: Applications

+Guyana’s National Biodiversity Strategy and Action Plan (2012–2020) documents collaboration involving the Protected Areas Commission, Conservation International Guyana and the University of Kent to develop a methodology using Marxan to map ecosystems and biodiversity areas for protected-area planning.

 Software

 Marxan

 Marxan is the most widely used decision-support software for conservation planning globally, and has been used to build marine and terrestrial conservation systems covering approximately 5% of the Earth's surface.
 Marxan supports the design of cost-efficient networks that meet conservation targets for biodiversity.

 Marxan with Zones

 Marxan with Zones has the same functionality as Marxan but extends on the range of problems the software can solve and allows for the incorporation of multiple costs and zones into a systematic planning framework.
 Applications could be zoning for marine protected areas with various protection levels or landscapes that balance agriculture, biodiversity protection, and sustainable forestry zones.
 Marxan with Zones assigns each planning unit in a study region to a particular zone in order to meet a number of ecological, social and economic objectives at a minimum total cost.
 Some example locations where it has been used to inform decisions includes Raja Ampat, Indonesia, Tun Mustapha Park in Sabah, Malaysia, Central Kalimantan, Indonesia, and Indonesian Borneo.